riacono91/selenium-cucumber-python/README.md

 This project uses **Selenium**, **Behave (Cucumber for Python)**, and **Pytest** to write and execute automated tests based on BDD (Behavior-Driven Development).
 Everything is integrated with **GitHub Actions** to automatically run tests and generate an HTML report accessible via **GitHub Pages**.

 ## Project Goal
-The main goal of this project is to **practice with test automation tools and Selenium** to enhance my skills as a QA Engineer.
-To achieve this, I have created some example tests on a login page, such as:
+The goal of this project is to **practice test automation** and demonstrate my QA engineering skills using Selenium and BDD practices.

+To achieve this, I automated real interactions on two public websites:

+1. [Selenium Web Form](https://www.selenium.dev/selenium/web/web-form.html) – testing forms, dropdowns, radio buttons.
+2. [HerokuApp Login Page](https://the-internet.herokuapp.com/login) – testing login flows and alert messages.

+The current test coverage includes:

+- ✅ Valid and invalid login attempts
+- ✅ Input validation and alert handling
+- ✅ Form submission with text input
+- ✅ Dropdown and radio button interactions

+> Each test scenario is written using the Gherkin language and implemented with Behave step definitions.

+Example:

 ```gherkin
 Feature: Login Functionality